cybertec-postgresql/postgres-showcase/README.md

 # postgres-showcase

-Create scripts for different Postgres object types
+Sample object creation and query scripts to illustrate different Postgres object types and data quering possibilities.
+Targeted for beginners.

 Rollout with psql: